National Immunisation Programme

 Since these infectious diseases are especially dangerous for very young children, vaccination is very important at a young age.
 For complete and long-lasting protection, it is necessary to give the vaccinations multiple times at sufficient intervals.
 The child receives the vaccination in the arm or leg.

-Children receive their first pneumococcal vaccination when they are between 6 and 9 weeks old.
-They receive another vaccination when they are 4 and 11 months old.
+Children receive their first pneumococcal vaccination when they are 3 months old.
+They receive another vaccination when they are 5 and 11 months old.
 The vaccinations are given at the well baby clinic.

 The BMR vaccination, or MMR vaccination in English, protects against mumps, measles and rubella.
 The first vaccination is effective in 95% of the children.
 Children receive the MMR vaccination twice, at 14 months and at the age of 9.
 After 2 vaccinations, more than 99% of the children are protected.
 The vaccination for toddlers at 14 months is given at the well baby clinic; when children are 9 years of age they receive the vaccination at the Municipal Public Health Service or a Youth and Family Centre.
 This is different for each region.